urieloalves/urieloalves/README.md

 ###

-I'm Uriel and I am a Software Engineer.
+My name is Uriel and I am a Software Engineer.

 I have professional experience working with Kotlin, a solid understanding of Java, and a strong willingness to learn new programming languages.
 At Pleo, I played a key role in migrating the internal billing system and developing a cashback service, ensuring seamless transactions and high reliability.